isomerpages/edb-pix/_build-team/Relocate key employees/Prepare employees for their move to Singapore.md

 #### StartupSG – Singapore’s Startup Community

-[StartupSG](https://www.startupsg.gov.sg/) is a network of over 4,500 start-ups, over 500 investors and over 200 incubators & accelerators in Singapore.
+[StartupSG](https://www.startupsg.gov.sg/) is a network of over 4,500 start-ups, over 500 investors and over 200 incubators &amp; accelerators in Singapore.
 The network offers an [open directory](https://www.startupsg.gov.sg/directory/startups/) you can access to connect directly with companies in the community, a recommendation engine which can suggest potential business partners and a platform for startups to directly upload their pitches to investors and other partners.

 #### Communities on Social Media

-There are also several independently formed communities on social media that you can join to connect with and seek advice from other expatriates living in Singapore:
+There are also several independently formed communities on Facebook that you can join to connect with and seek advice from other expatriates living in Singapore:

+* <a target="_blank" href="">Singapore Expat </a>
+* <a target="_blank" href="">Expats in Singapore </a>
+* <a target="_blank" href="">American Expats in Singapore</a>
+* <a target="_blank" href="">Spanish Expats in Singapore </a>
+* <a target="_blank" href="">French Expats in Singapore </a>

 ### Find service providers to assist with your employees’ relocation

 EDB Connection Concierge links you to a curated network of immigration and visa advisory solution providers that you can tap on to relocate key employees and their families to Singapore.
 For any enquiry sent via Connections Concierge, you can expect a response within three working days.

-Find a service provider that can help with your relocation needs [here](https://www.edb.gov.sg/connections-concierge/service-providers.html?tab=general-service-providers&servicecategory=recruitment&hrsolutions)[.](https://www.edb.gov.sg/connections-concierge/service-providers.html?tab=general-service-providers&servicecategory=incorporation&corporatesecretarialsolutions)
+Find a service provider that can help with your relocation needs <a target="_blank" href="https://www.edb.gov.sg/connections-concierge/service-providers.html?tab=general-service-providers&amp;servicecategory=recruitment&amp;hrsolutions">here</a>